ion2s-gmbh/oloid-website/src/usage/create-pattern.md

 ## Create a new pattern within the workshop
-You can create a new pattern by clicking the button at the top right corner of the workshop or by using the shortcut `Ctrl + C`.
+You can create a new pattern by clicking the button at the top right corner of the workshop or by using the shortcut `c`.
 This will open the form to create a new pattern.

 The pattern has to have a name.
 The name can be nested by using the dot-notation that you are familiar with the Blade view notation.